vanelsberg/APKautobuild/README.md

 ## Linux/WSL

-To build on Linux run the following commands:
+To build on Linux (using defaults from _config.build_) run the following commands:

     chmod u+x build_APK.sh     # Make the script executable